L1lith/SWHell/README.md

 # SWHell
-SWHell (pronounced swell) is a proof of concept showing how service workers can allow attackers to permanently comprimise web applications.
+SWHell (pronounced swell) is a proof of concept showing how service workers can allow attackers to permanently comprimise web applications and exfiltrate sensitive information.

 ## Deployment
 1. Deploy the master server